e-Spirit/fsxa-pwa/README.md

 }
 ```

-Within this class we have to implement a `render` function.
+In this class we have to implement a `render` function.
 This function describes which HTML will be displayed in our component.
 To keep things simple at the moment we write a simple `render` function just to see if our component is recognized.
 ```typescript jsx
 render() {